saechsischercoder/aternos-247/README.md

 **Professional Minecraft server uptime bot - keep your Aternos server running 24/7 with intelligent automation and enhanced reliability**

 Built with Python and refined through community feedback, this bot ensures your Minecraft server stays online without interruption.
-Based on the foundation of [YTFort/24-Aternos](https://github.com/YTFort/24-Aternos) with special thanks to [@Forcote](https://www.youtube.com/@Fortcote), this enhanced version delivers superior performance and user experience[1][2][3].
+Based on the foundation of [YTFort/24-Aternos](https://github.com/YTFort/24-Aternos) with special thanks to [@Forcote](https://www.youtube.com/@Fortcote), this enhanced version delivers superior performance and user experience.

 ## ✨ Key Improvements